DaavidM/Discord-Bot/README.md

 # Discord-Bot
-A Discord bot written in C# using the Discord.NET Unofficial wrapper.
+A Discord bot (nicknamed "The Shooter") written in C# using the Discord.NET Unofficial wrapper.
 It features basic moderation features, such as channel renaming and kicking/banning.
+The name of the bot was based off of the name of the text channel.
+No real thought was poured into it.

 It's still a work-in-progress and features consistent updates.
 After I've finished cleaning up the code and adding more features, I'll publicize the bot more for educational purposes.